AnswerDotAI/fsdp_qlora/README.md

 We are actively working with Hugging Face to resolve this incompatibility in future Transformers and PEFT releases.

-Secpnd, while FSDP’s Mixed Precision works with QLoRA, practitioners need to be careful to set the `MixedPrecision.param_type` to match the `Linear4Bit.quant_storage` dtype.
+Second, while FSDP’s Mixed Precision works with QLoRA, practitioners need to be careful to set the `MixedPrecision.param_type` to match the `Linear4Bit.quant_storage` dtype.
 Otherwise, FSDP’s Mixed Precision could cast the quantized weights to a different precision, essentially turning them into random weights.
 Our example script shows how to avoid this potential pitfall, and we will be happy to assist model training libraries in correctly exposing FSDP’s Mixed Precision options to users when training with QLoRA

 ## Example: Llama 70B 4-A100 40GB Training